-Perhaps the most noticeable thing missing in the RoboCop 2014 remake, directed by José Padilha (Elite Squad, Elite Squad: The Enemy Within) are the quirky commercials, “I’d buy that for a dollar,” and the sunscreen that gives the user skin cancer are just a few of the adverts that made the first 1987 version, the Peter Weller starring Paul Verhoeven directed tongue in cheek thriller so beloved by its fans, that little bit special.
+Perhaps the most noticeable thing missing in the RoboCop 2014 remake, directed by José Padilha (Elite Squad, Elite Squad: The Enemy Within) are the quirky commercials, “I’d buy that for a dollar.”
+And the sunscreen that gives the user skin cancer.
+These are just a few of those adverts that made the 1987 version so memorable.
+The Peter Weller film, starring Paul Verhoeven, was directed as a tongue in cheek thriller.
+Those adverts, so beloved by its fans, made it. that little bit special.

-RoboCop the remake had a good amount of big names attached to it.
+RoboCop has a good amount of big names attached to it.
 Samuel L. Jackson, Gary Oldman, Michael Keaton, who would go on to give a brilliant performance in the oscar winning film Birdman: Or (The Unexpected Virtue of Ignorance) in the same year.
-The original did not rely so much on names to sell the film and Weller was shot to prominence as a result of his portrayal of Alex P. Murphy.
+The original did not rely on names to sell the film.
+Weller was shot to prominence as a result of his portrayal of Alex P. Murphy.

 In RoboCop, Keaton plays the Ronnie Cox character and Swedish actor Joel Kinnaman is the Peter Weller in this updating of the cult classic film.
 In this telling of the man/robot crime fighter the female partner, played by Nancy Allen in the original, has been replaced by Michael Kenneth Williams and Murphy’s wife and child play a huge part in the film, too much so.